fastapi/fastapi/docs/en/docs/contributing.md

 You can make the first pull request with those two files, `docs/ht/mkdocs.yml` and `docs/ht/index.md`. 🎉

-#### Things to be kept as-is

-When you translate a document, there are some parts which you should not or just partially translate.
-Some of them, because the documentation generator requires them, in order to do specific things:
+#### Tips and tricks for translation

-* Do not translate the code examples in `./docs_src`.
-Only translate text in the docs.
+* Translate only the Markdown documents (`.md`).
+Do not translate the code examples at `./docs_src`.

-* In code blocks, which are inlined (instead of linking to `./docs_src`), you may translate comments (`# a comment`).
-Keep the rest unchanged.
-For example, do not change variable names.
+* In code blocks within the Markdown document, translate comments (`# a comment`), but leave the rest unchanged.

-* Do not change things wrapped in "``" (inline code).
+* Do not change anything enclosed in "``" (inline code).

-* Translate the `"Text"` part in lines starting with `===` or `!!!` but keep the rest of the line as is.
-For example, translate `=== "Python 3.10+ non-Annotated"` to `=== "Python 3.10+ nicht annotiert"` and `!!! info "Technical Details"`, to `!!! info "Technische Details"` in German.
-If there is no `"Text"` part, You may add one, if necessary, for example You may change `!!! warning` to `!!! warning "Achtung"` in German.
-Do not change the low-caps word directly after the `!!!`, it is responsible for the coloring of the resulting box.
+* In lines starting with `===` or `!!!`, translate only the ` "...
+Text ..."` part.
+Leave the rest unchanged.

+* You can translate info boxes like `!!! warning` with for example `!!! warning "Achtung"`.
+But do not change the word immediately after the `!!!`, it determines the color of the info box.

-* Do not change links to local images and code files.
-You don't have to change anything for this to work in the translation.
+* Do not change the paths in links to images, code files, Markdown documents.

-* Do not change links to local markdown (`.md`) documents, including the link text, if the target document is not translated.
-That way, the reader can see that it is not yet translated.
-However, if the link text is not the verbatim title of the related section but part of the current sentence flow, translate it.

-* If the target document is translated, translate both the link text and the `#hash-part` (if there is one) but do not change the path part.
-(To figure out the `#hash-part`, click on the "Permanent Link" icon right of the related section heading) For example, you would translate `[FastAPI Experts](../fastapi-people.md#experts)` with `[FastAPI-Experten](../fastapi-people.md#experten)` in a German translation.
-The path part (`../fastapi-people.md`) stays unchanged, the Link text (`FastAPI-Experten`) and the hash part (`#experten`) gets translated.
+* However, when a Markdown document is translated, the `#hash-parts` in links to its headings may change.
+Update these links if possible.
+    * Search for such links in the translated document using the regex `#[^# ]`.
+    * Search in all documents already translated into your language, using the regex `your-translated-document\.md#`.
+    * When translating a document, do not "pre-translate" `#hash-parts` that link to headings in untranslated documents.

 #### Preview the result